sdarlington/sdarlington.github.io/content/posts/2009-10-08-granada-spain.md

 It turns out that I wasn’t too far from the centre after all and it only took ten minutes to get to the Cathedral.
 This immediately seemed more like it, with crowds of tourists trying to get in to see… something.

-After staying in Canillas de Albaida, a town of only seven hundred people, the crowds came as a bit of shock ((Just imagine the culture shock when I got back to London less than a week later.)) and I wasn’t quite prepared to fight my way to the front to get in or even find out what the queue was for.
+After staying in Canillas de Albaida, a town of only seven hundred people, the crowds came as a bit of shock[^2] and I wasn’t quite prepared to fight my way to the front to get in or even find out what the queue was for.
 Instead I went around the Cathedral, noting that there ware various shopping streets fanning out and, generally, lots of activity for a Wednesday.

 Around one side of the Cathedral was a busker, at the back was another entrance to the church and service going on.
 I snuck around the side and surreptitiously took a few pictures, slightly embarrassed by the volume of the thunk as I released the shutter.
 A few minutes later another tourist burst in with a video camera and stood right in the middle taping the whole service.